What if a Parent Can’t Pay for Nursing Home Care?

 If you care for a parent and take them to doctor appointments or help with any other type of medical care, you are probably in the chronic care stage.
 Let’s say mom or dad has high blood pressure, asthma, arthritis, or another condition that prevents them from doing everything they used to do.

 The point is life isn’t what it used to be.
-Mom or dad’s activities might be limited because of their health.
+Mom or Dad’s activities might be limited because of their health.

 When Health Declines

-nursing home careEven with preventative actions if a parent’s health is poor, it’s likely it will decline further.
-This is why if you haven’t discussed what if a mom or dad can’t pay for nursing home care yet, now is the time to initiate that conversation.
+Even with preventative actions, if a parent’s health is poor, it will likely decline further.
+This is why if you haven’t discussed what if a mom or dad can’t pay for nursing home care, now is the time to initiate that conversation.

 Risks of Delayed Action